 This course involves an examination of education policy topics.
-The course has two main components.
-It offers an overview of select theories that undergird policy implementation research.
-It also investigates current local and national education policy issues.
+The course has two main components; an overview of select theories that undergird policy implementation research and an investigation of current local and national education policy issues.

-EDU 740 Curriculum and Assessment
+EDU 740 Curriculum Design

 Foundations of curriculum development and assessment practice.
 Examination of a variety of curriculum and assessment models.
-Use of assessment data to inform curricular and instructional decisions.
+Exploration of factors that inform curricular and instructional decisions.